 ATAR Politics and Law

-The Politics and Law ATAR course provides a study of the processes of decision making concerning society’s collective future.
+The Politics and Law ATAR course studies decision-making processes concerning society’s collective future.
 It aims to develop the knowledge of principles, structures, institutions and processes of political and legal systems primarily in Australia.
 It brings together the executive, legislative and judicial branches of government to demonstrate how society is governed and how each branch of government is held to account.

 - Unit One – Democracy and The Rule of Law